plaidml/plaidml/CONTRIBUTING.md

     * If you're tackling an open issue that isn't assigned, please assign it to yourself.
     * If you'd like to solve an issue that is already assigned, please comment on the issue to ensure you're not duplicating effort.
-    * If you'd like to provide a new feature, please open an issue and leave it unassigned.
+    * If you'd like to provide a new feature, open a new issue.
-      We'll handle communication on your proposal through the issue.
 Please provide a reasonably detailed description of what you'd like to do, and clearly indicate that you're willing to do the work.
   2. Work on a fork as usual in Github.
 Please ensure the same tests travis runs will pass